Minnesota United FC Logo

 Minnesota United FC: Brand overview

 Minnesota United FC is an American professional soccer club based in Saint Paul, Minnesota.
 The club plays in the Western Conference of Major League Soccer.
-It began competing as the 22nd club in the league and replaced the franchise of the North American Soccer League (NASL).
+It began competing as the 22nd club in the league, replacing the North American Soccer League (NASL) franchise.
 The previous franchise with the same name was established in 2010.
 Initially, it was owned by the National Sports Center and known as NSC Minnesota.
 In 2011, NASL became its temporary owner because NSC’s capital was less than $20 million, which didn’t meet the accepted standards.

 On January 9, 2012, the club announced its new name.
 The nickname “Stars” became part of the official name.
-That same day, the new Minnesota Stars FC logo with the state motto “L’Etolie du Nord” was unveiled.
+That same day, the new Minnesota Stars FC logo, featuring the state motto “L’Etolie du Nord,” was unveiled.
 On November 9, the team was acquired by Bill McGuire.
 On March 5, 2013, the team was renamed Minnesota United FC.
 The word “United” signifies the unity of a wide range of fans and symbolizes the sports union of the cities of Saint Paul and Minneapolis.

 On March 25, 2015, Major League Soccer Commissioner Don Garber announced Minnesota United as the 23rd club in the league.
-However, the club joined the league earlier than planned (in 2017) and took the 22nd spot of the Los Angeles team.
+However, the club joined the league earlier than planned (in 2017) and finished in 22nd place, behind the Los Angeles team.
 It retained the right to intellectual property, including the old name, logo, and color palette.
 The team’s colors are sky blue, gray, and black, with a red accent.

 As before, the franchise is owned by a group of owners led by Bill McGuire.
 The group includes Wendy Carlson Nelson, Glen Nelson, Glen Taylor, Jim Pohlad, and the Pohlad family, who also own other Minnesota sports organizations.